 Calpains are a 15-member class of calcium-dependent intracellular cysteine proteases.
 They are localized to the cytosol and mitochondria.
 Calpain activation and catalytic activity are tightly regulated by cytosolic calcium (Ca2+) and its endogenous inhibitor, calpastatin (22, 23).

-Calpain regulates many cellular functions, including cell signaling, cytoskeletal changes, cell differentiation, apoptosis and necrosis by targeting proteins, including cytoskeletal and plasma membrane-associated proteins such as α-fodrin, neurofilaments, ion channels and growth factor receptors (24).
+Calpain regulates many cellular functions, such as cell signaling, cytoskeletal remodeling, cell differentiation, apoptosis and necrosis by targeting cytoskeletal and plasma membrane-associated proteins like α-fodrin, neurofilaments, ion channels and growth factor receptors (24).

 Dysregulation of calpain activation and activity has been implicated in many diseases involving the brain, eyes, heart, vascular system, lungs, pancreas, kidneys and skeletal muscle, highlighting its critical role in maintaining cellular function and integrity (23).